 If you connect to VPN from your computer, the VPN server usually pushes routes that makes your computer go through it for all outgoing connections.
 This is fine if this is what you really want.
 For most people, VPN is required only for visiting one or more websites.
+This computer networking concept is also known as split tunneling.

 Taking it one step further, we may want to connect to multiple OpenVPN servers at the same time with different VPN server being used to serve specific outgoing traffic.